Ujjwal-Paul/Tic-Tac-Toe/README.md

 4. Take turns with your opponent or the computer to make your move.
 5. The first player to get three in a row (horizontally, vertically, or diagonally) wins!
 6. Have fun playing!

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript